19Andrei97/One-of-Twenty/README.md

 1. Clone the repository
 2. Install SFML and configure your project to include it
 3. Install entt, you can follow the how to in their github project.
-4. Build using Visual Studio 2022 or another C++17 compatible compiler
+4. Build using Visual Studio 2022 or another C++17 compatible compiler.

-## Project Structure

-- `src/mapgen/MapGenerator.*` : Map generation and management
-- `src/hud/Hud.*` : HUD and user interface management
-- `Entity.*` and `EntityManager.*` : Entity management
-- `Game.*` : Main game logic and loop
-- `main.cpp` : Entry point

 ## TODO

 ### General
 - Re-check all objects for dynamic allocation of big objects.
 - Add logger.
+- Implement thread handler class.

 ### MapGenerator
 - Add rivers?
-- add possibility to increase depths and heights
+- add possibility to increase depths and heights.

 ### Game
 - Implement a `Scene` class, pass inputs to scenes.

 ### Entity
-- Add ability to choose target.
+- Improve CVision component debug circle.
+- Add cost for moving depending on tile.
 - Add needs.
 - Implement weights-based decisions for entities.
 - add ai through llama for civilization politics